 CBD may also interact with some medications, so you should talk to your doctor before combining cannabis oils with other prescriptions.

-Buy Cannabis & CBD Oil Products from Licensed Dispensaries
+Buy THC & CBD Oil Products from Licensed Dispensaries

 Licensed dispensaries like Happy Valley carry a wide variety of cannabis oils and products that have been infused with cannabis oils.
 You can find edibles, concentrates, pre-rolls and more on our menu.

-For more information on cannabis oil offerings that are available in your area, stop by or call one of our Happy Valley locations.
+For more information on cannabis oil offerings that are available in your area, stop by or call either our Gloucester or East Boston dispensary.
 Our staff will help guide you through your options and keep you informed on new products that may suit your needs.

 To learn more about cannabis, read The Ultimate Guide to Cannabis Science.